Pollard's Store: History

 Stan Pollard commenced working at Daking-Smith & Co.'s store in 1912 at the age of sixteen, however, in 1925 Daking-Smith's business was wound up and the store stood empty for a number of years.
 In 1928 a ten-year lease of the building was taken by the ACB company, who conducted a mail order service for a short period before becoming insolvent.
 During this period Stan Pollard opened his own small menswear business alongside the Daking-Smith store in Gill Street, and by 1934 was able to purchase the Daking-Smith building in partnership with John Hall.

 Stan Pollard had the store remodelled, removing the floor-to-ceiling plate glass windows and using them to construct "island" display windows.
 This remodelling saw most of the second level removed, and the cashier's station moved to the back of the store, then later relocated to a central position.
-The Lamson Paragon Central Money Exchange System (a cash carrier system) was installed when Mr Pollard bought the department store in 1934 and was removed only after Fossey's moved into the premises in 1993.
+The Lamson Paragon Central Money Exchange System (a cash carrier system) was installed when Mr Pollard bought the department store in 1934 and was removed only after Fosseys moved into the premises in 1993.
 Stan Pollard & Company issued two catalogues a year, which not only circulated in Charters Towers, but were sent to the increasingly wealthy, outlying pastoral regions.
 In the early days of the store large amounts of stock were purchased, usually to last for six months at a time.
 Hats, dresses, sheets and all types of manchester were made on the premises, therefore huge quantities of materials were stocked upstairs.
 Twelve women worked in the millinery room and a similar number in the dress-making room.
 These women, who provided a quality service to the community, trained in the upstairs workrooms of the store where the latest styles in clothing were interpreted quickly and usually only with the aid of illustrations.
 The store also sold glassware, gifts and toys.

 During the Second World War, five American air bases, totalling 15,000 personnel, were established in Charters Towers as a defence against the perceived threat of Japanese invasion.
 The Royal Australian Air Force and the Australian Army were also present in the area.
 The extensive and sudden population increase placed heavy demands on the resources of Charters Towers.
 During this period the "Big Store" became a favourite shopping place for military personnel.

 Stan Pollard & Co. conducted business at the "Big Store" until 16 January 1993.
-The building was leased to Coles Myer as a Fossey's store since August 1993.
+The building was leased to Coles Myer as a Fosseys store since August 1993.
 In 1996, Coles Myer rebranded it as a Target store, then as a Target Country store, and in January 2021 as a K Hub.